Over

 the instrument out of balance.
 In order to eliminate this problem,

-balance and correct intonation.
+instrument with superior balance and correct intonation.

 Old growth Brazilian rosewood, imported in the 1930s,